 - Symbols: U or H for 32.72°, (then: H2, H3, …)

-The 32.72° (32°44’) angle of the first Hendecile is recognised in orthodox astrology (by the incorrect geometrical name Undecile—hence the ‘U’ symbol, instead of ‘H’)—the remaining Hendeciles from the eleven-sided polygon—even though they’re not as close to other aspects—are usually ignored (complexity of five more aspects near other aspects, plus finding them even with software) but they have meaning in harmonic astrology (and 11 is also seen as a “master number” in conventional numerology).
-The doubled number 1 adds to 2, suggesting either unity in duality or a duality contained in one—Ray1 and Ray2 conjoined.
+Because it is near the sexile, only with a very narrow orb the 32.72° (32°44’) is angle of the first Hendecile recognised in orthodox astrology (albeit by the incorrect geometrical name Undecile—hence the ‘U’ symbol, instead of ‘H’).
+The remaining Hendeciles from the eleven-sided polygon—even though they’re not as close to other aspects—are usually ignored.
+This is understandable given the complexity of finding five more aspects even with software—but they have meaning in harmonic astrology (and 11 is also seen as a “master number” in conventional numerology).
+The doubled number 1 adds to 2, suggesting either unity in duality or a binary combined as one—Ray1 and Ray2 conjoined.
+Hendeciles originate in a prime number (and 1+1 = 2, the only even prime) and are numerically a union of odd and even (1+10, 2+9, 3+8…).
+However, one or two unconnected Hendeciles may not have much meaning, but if there are many in a chart, the Fixed Cross experience will be enhanced.

-Hendeciles originate in a prime number (and 1+1 = 2, the only even prime) although numerically they are a union of odd and even (1+10, 2+9, 3+8…).
-The angles of the 11-sided hendecagon occupy positions in spaces between all other aspects, some very close to more well-known aspects.
-They may only be useful if there are more than 3–4, or where a symmetrical hendecile pattern of three or more points appears.
+The angles of the 11-sided hendecagon occupy positions in spaces between all the other aspects, some close to more familiar aspects.
+If there are more than 3–4, or where a symmetrical hendecile pattern of three or more points appears, they may have an influence in relation to the planets and signs involved.
 They suggest an ability to integrate or internalise dualisms—a kind of mediation, able to contain potentially disparate views and perspectives (in the traditional Second Ray sense).
-Perhaps they can show the way to a secure place beyond those occupied by opposing views or conflicting elements of the self.
+Perhaps they can indicate a secure place beyond opposing views or otherwise disparate elements of the self.
 If the tension between these elements becomes hard to bear, their unresolved conflicts might become trapped between inescapable obligation, causing those uncomfortable “positions in little-used places” to take the form of excess or escape into internalised idealistic fantasy.
-The psychological challenge is obviously to harmonise and resolve this tension into something more powerfully constructive.
+The psychological challenge would be to connect otherwise unrelated points in the chart in order to channel the urge to into something more constructive or as-yet unreachable, by creating an inner bridge between what has been disconnected.

 Eleven is mentioned in a few places in Esoteric Astrology, this quote connecting the 11th house and sign being one of the most useful: